Sphereon-Opensource/PEX/README.md

 ## Active Development

 _IMPORTANT: This software still is in development stage.
-Although the API is become more stable as of v0.6.0, you should expect breaking changes in APIs without notice, we expect to keep that to a minimum though._
+Although the API has become more stable as of v0.6.0, you should expect breaking changes in APIs without notice, we expect to keep that to a minimum though._

 ## Breaking change: class and package renamed in v0.6.0!